Arko9699/45kb/README.md

 # 45kb
-hhkb-like 40% handwired keyboard. inspired by the C-13X by flurpes.
+hhkb-like 40% handwired keyboard. inspired by the C-13X by flurpes. made by and for people looking to get quirky without burning the bank.

 # pics
 ![layout](https://github.com/Arko9699/45kb/blob/main/pics/layout.png?raw=true)